higsch/ligandum/README.md

 # Ligandum
 *The Quantum of Ligandability

-The software is currently under development.
+The software is currently under development in the Sieber and Hacker labs at Technische Universität München.
 Stay tuned!